New: Take a Free SAT Practice Test

 The SAT is a learnable test.
 The skills it measures, reading carefully, working efficiently, applying math under time pressure, respond to deliberate practice in ways that general intelligence largely does not.
 Students who understand the test's structure and work through their specific error patterns improve.
 Routinely by 100 points.
 Sometimes by 200.

 So if the number on the score report feels disappointing, treat it as a baseline.
-The more useful question isn't "is this good enough?" but "what's actually possible here, and what would it take?"
+The more useful question isn't "is this good enough?" but "what's possible here, and what would it take?"

 Those questions have concrete answers.
 That's where prep begins.
+We've written about what to do when scores plateau here.

-Sharp is built for every student, no matter their starting point — personalized prep at a price that makes sense. getsharp.app
+Sharp is designed for every student, no matter their starting point.

 Kim Strauch